systemtruststores/systemtruststores.github.io/docs/go/index.md

 # Go

-[Go](https://golang.org) is "a simple, modern and secure runtime for JavaScript and TypeScript that uses V8 and is built in Rust".
+[Go](https://golang.org) is "an open source programming language that makes it easy to build simple, reliable, and efficient software".

 Go supports native TLS certificate verification on: